seatshare/seatshare-rails/README.md

 Once you have installed the application, the next step is to create a group.
 You will be prompted to select a registered entity and provide a group name.
 You will be taken to your group page.

-NOTE: Intially, none of the `entities` will have `events`.
+NOTE: Intially, only one of the `entities` will have `events` (the Tennessee Titans).
 This is a `@TODO` task to have default set of events to use for development that can be seeded.
-In the interim, connect to the `test.sqlite3` database and export the contents of the `events` table and import it into `development.sqlite3` for testing purposes.

 ## Database Migrations